jimwaldo/allstonTransport/README.md

 each day, that is indexed by the time of day with values a list of two integers.
 The first is the number of students travelling from Cambridge to Allston at that time; the second is the number of students travelling from Allston to Cambridge at that time.

+**display_trans.py**: Takes the list of dictionaries of times and transitions built by build_transition_times_d.py and creates a simple bar chart of the times and number of transitions for each day of the week.

+**make_